 The QE for the Course will be administered every year at the end of the year.
 Each student will submit a report and will be evaluated on the presentation, questions and responses, etc., during the student's presentation meeting.
 If the student is approved for the continuation of enrollment in the doctoral program, the QE will be also administered every year.
-Each student will submit a report and will be evaluated on the presentation, questions and responses, etc., during the student on the presentation, questions and responses, etc., during the student will submit a report and will be evaluated on the presentation, questions and responses, etc., during the student's research report meeting.
+Each student will submit a report and will be evaluated on the presentation, questions and responses, etc., during the student's research report meeting.